Business Savings Products – General Terms and Conditions

 “We”, “us”, “our” and “OakNorth” means OakNorth Bank plc, a company registered in England and Wales under company number 08595042 and whose registered office is at: OakNorth Bank plc, 57 Broadwick Street, London W1F 9QS.

-Where there is reference in the Terms and Conditions to a business day, it means any day other than Saturday, Sunday or a bank holiday in England and Wales.
+Where there is reference in these General Terms and Conditions to a business day, it means any day other than Saturday, Sunday or a bank holiday in England and Wales.

 OakNorth is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No. 629564).